What is B2B Social Media Marketing?

 - 78% of customers believe that social media is the fastest and most direct way to connect with a brand (Sprout Social)

 These consumers are your buyers.
 They’re majority Millennial, digital-savvy, and used to doing everything online.
-If they can’t find you on social, then they’re likely to pass right over you and move on to your competitors.
+If your B2B social media presence is nonexistent, then consumers are likely to pass right over you and move on to your competitors.

 The simple truth these days is that brands that aren’t active on social look stagnant.

-Whether it’s Instagram, Facebook, LinkedIn, Twitter, TikTok, or Clubhouse, find at least one platform that will work for you—make sure it’s the one that your customers use the most—and invest the time and resources necessary to develop a robust and engaging presence.
-This will go a long way toward boosting your reputation and earning trust online.
+Whether it’s Instagram, Facebook, LinkedIn, Twitter, TikTok, or Clubhouse, find at least one platform that will work for you—make sure it’s the one that your customers use the most—and invest the time and resources necessary to develop a B2B social media marketing strategy that builds a robust and engaging presence.
+This will go a long way toward boosting your brand reputation and earning trust online.

-Even if you’re not ready to start selling via social media, social is an important way to increase your site traffic and direct users to specific pages.
+Even if you’re not ready to start selling via social media, it is an important way to increase your site traffic and direct users to specific pages.

-Landing pages, content downloads, free demo sign-ups—social is key in getting users to the places you want them to be.
+Landing pages, content downloads, free demo sign-ups—social media in B2B marketing is key in getting users to the places you want them to be.

-Paid ads, whether Google ads or social ads, also perform this function, but users are growing ever more distrustful of advertising (74% of consumers think they see too many social ads, according to Survey Monkey).
+Paid ads also perform this function, but users are increasingly distrustful of advertising (74% of consumers think they see too many social ads, according to Survey Monkey).

-By delivering value through information or entertainment, in a format that your buyers are already familiar with and using regularly, your B2B social media posts can be a much more effective way to increase traffic where it matters the most.
+By delivering value through information or entertainment in a format that your buyers are already familiar with and using regularly, your B2B social media posts can be a much more effective way to increase traffic where it matters the most.
+Thus, consider the following guide to edit photos and tips for making a great video to create high-quality visuals and increase brand awareness.

 This, in turn, can lead to increased sales and an increase in new customers.

-LinkedIn was already a major player in the B2B world pre-pandemic, and with the upheaval that came in 2020—including the huge increase in all-digital B2B selling and buying—LinkedIn’s role has only gotten larger.
+LinkedIn was already a major player in the B2B world pre-pandemic.
+With the upheaval that came in 2020—including the huge increase in all-digital B2B selling and buying—LinkedIn’s role has only gotten larger.

 LinkedIn’s own statistics bear this out.